Employment Insurance (EI) Regular Benefits

 - This means you will report to work any day, Monday through Friday, should the Ford Motor Company, or any other employer call upon you to do so.

 - Any absences from Ontario.

-- All gross earnings during the week of Sunday, January 3rd to Saturday, January 9th, 2021, this includes any worked hours, vacation pay form the Ford Motor Company, any other employer or any type of self-employment.
+- All gross earnings during the weeks of lay-off, this includes any worked hours, vacation pay form the Ford Motor Company, any other employer or any type of self-employment.

-Note: If you are working at the Ford Motor Company and have wages or vacation of more than 24 hours or are in receipt Sickness and Accident (S&A) or WSIB payments during this down week, DO NOT apply for EI Benefits at this time.
+Note: If you are working at the Ford Motor Company and have wages or vacation of more than 24 hours or are in receipt Sickness and Accident (S&A) or WSIB payments during these down weeks, report all monies accurately or consider NOT applying for EI Benefits at this time.